InesaMilker/AI/README.md

 # AI
-Artificial intelligence project on how to compare data and draw graphs
+Artificial intelligence project on how to compare data and draw graphs.
+All files are in master